Fort Worth Car Accident Attorney Near You

-Insurance companies will work hard to drive down the value of your car accident claim.
+Insurance companies will work hard to drive down the value of your Fort Worth car accident claim.
 Don’t let them.
-Give our Fort Worth personal injury lawyers a call and let us fight for compensation on your behalf.
-We can rely on area experts as we build your case.
+Give Fort Worth personal injury lawyer Jason Stephens a call and let him fight for compensation on your behalf.
+He can rely on area experts as he builds your case.

-With their help, we can not only identify the cause of your accident, but also better appreciate your injuries.
-When we understand how your injuries will affect you today and in the future, we’ll be in a much better position to determine what your case is likely worth.
+With their help, he can not only identify the cause of your Fort Worth accident but also better appreciate your injuries.
+When he understands how your injuries will affect you today and in the future, he’ll be in a much better position to determine what your case is likely worth.

-What Should I Do After a Car Accident in Fort Worth, TX?
+What Should I Do After a Fort Worth Car Accident?

 Did you know that the decisions you make after your car accident can have a huge impact on your right and ability to recover compensation?
 Here’s what you should do after a car accident in Texas to protect yourself and any legal claims you may have.